davidrhoden/thestacks/pages/home.md

 ---
 # Welcome

-This is the website for The Stacks from New Orleans.
-Louisiana.
+This is the website for The Stacks from New Orleans, Louisiana.
 We don't care if other bands use the name, there are a lot of us, but we've been using it since 1999.

 <div class="slide-wrapper">
 <ul id="shows">